teuton-software/teuton/docs/learn/example-01-target.md

 Let's learn how to create our first target.
 A target is a feature you want to measure or check.

-> This example is on GitHub repository `teuton-challenge` at `learn/learn-01-target/`.
+> This example is on GitHub repository at `examples/learn-01-target/`.

 ## Definitions (Group section)